VoronDesign/VoronUsers/printer_mods/Takuya/USBCameraMount/ReadMe.md

 This my my contribution to the awesome Voron Community!

-It's a camera mount for a USB Camera.
+It's a camera mount for a WANSVIEW 1080p USB Camera.

 ![Screenshot_4](Screenshot_4.jpg)